hashicorp/terraform-provider-vault/website/docs/d/aws_access_credentials.html.md

 Key.
 Can also be set to `"sts"`, which will return a security token in addition to the keys.

+* `role_arn` - (Required if role has multiple ARNs) The specific AWS ARN to use from the configured role.
+If the role does not have multiple ARNs, this does not need to be specified.

 ## Attributes Reference

 In addition to the arguments above, the following attributes are exported: